 Helping children learn to deal with the desire for instant gratification is a big part of parenting

-Whole books are written about the developmental needs of young children, so this little article won’t try to point out the difference between needs and wants at a particular age or stage.
+This article won’t try to point out the difference between needs and wants at a particular age or stage.
 Suffice it to say here that children need lots of undivided, warm attention from their parents and others around them.
 They need to be treated with respect.
 They need play, lots of room to experiment, and lots of positive response to who they are and what interesting experiments they do.

 They need information about what’s going on around them, from the very beginning: their minds work beautifully, and from birth they fully understand the emotional import of every interaction with us.
 They also understand far more language than we realize.
 Even when we meet their needs well, there are moments every single day when our children long for attention or for things we can’t give them the moment they feel the need.
 When Mommy and Daddy can handle these moments of intense longing gently and with understanding, it makes a huge difference in a child’s life.